 Site operators must contact the Environmental Health Department (in writing where possible) to obtain consent to operate such equipment outside these hours.

 Noise from DIY can result in complaints being made by your neighbours.
 Speak to your neighbour and try and agree reasonable hours for noisy activities.
-If this doesn't resolve the situation we would recommend that you contact Mediation who offer a free independant service.
+If this doesn't resolve the situation we would recommend that you contact Mediation who offer a free independent service.

 Once you make a formal complaint, you will be asked to complete diary log sheets, which should provide accurate details of: